Ken Kelsch: Film career

-Upon returning to the States, Kelsch attended Montclair State University and worked for Johnson & Johnson making gaffer tape.
-He attended film school at New York University's Tisch School of the Arts, graduating with an M.F.A. in 1977.
-His cinematography professor was Czech filmmaker Beda Batka.

-Actors he filmed include Danny Aiello, Asia Argento, Patricia Arquette, Seymour Cassel, John Corbett, Gérard Depardieu, Willem Dafoe, Benicio Del Toro, Drea de Matteo, Gérard Depardieu, Minnie Driver, Edie Falco, Danny Glover, Isaac Hayes, Philip Seymour Hoffman, Michael Imperioli, Samuel L. Jackson, Allison Janney, Harvey Keitel, Madonna, Vincent Pastore, Chris Penn, Ron Perlman, Christopher Reeve, John Ritter, Isabella Rosellini, Annabella Sciorra, Kyra Sedgwick, Paul Sorvino, David Strathairn, Lili Taylor, Stanley Tucci, Christopher Walken, Sam Waterston and James Woods among others.

-Between 1979 and 2019, Kelsch made thirteen films with director Abel Ferrara, including his first film The Driller Killer, and the critically acclaimed feature films Bad Lieutenant (1992) and The Funeral (1996), for which he was nominated for an Independent Spirit Award for Best Cinematography.
+Between 1979 and 2019, Kelsch made 13 films with director Abel Ferrara, including his first mainstream film The Driller Killer, and the critically acclaimed feature films Bad Lieutenant (1992) and The Funeral (1996), for which he was nominated for an Independent Spirit Award for Best Cinematography.

+On television, Kelsch was the director of photography for the pilot episode of the CBS crime drama series Hack (2002) and the first and second seasons of the NBC supernatural procedural drama series Medium (2005–06).

-Kelsch taught cinematography at Montclair State University, Hofstra and Five Towns College in Long Island.
+Kelsch also taught cinematography at Montclair State University, Hofstra and Five Towns College on Long Island.

-Personal life and death
+Personal life

 Kelsch had four children, one of whom died before him.
+His second wife, Dale Denning, was his assistant at NYU.

+Death

-His second wife was his assistant at NYU.
-On December 11, 2023, he died of COVID-19 and pneumonia at a hospital in Hackettstown, New Jersey, at the age of 76.
+On December 11, 2023, he died of COVID-19-related pneumonia at a hospital in Hackettstown, New Jersey, at the age of 76.